zdravkov/kendo-docs/web/pivotgrid/pivot-grid-faq.md

 ## Q: I don't have OLAP cube, can I still use Kendo UI PivotGrid?

 A: Currently, the Kendo UI PivotDataSource has limited support for [binding to flat data](http://demos.telerik.com/kendo-ui/pivotgrid/local-flat-data-binding).
 Note that in this scenario not all of the features avialable when bound to a OLAP cube are supported.
-Those includes filtering, hierarchies, multiple measures etc.
+Those includes filtering, sorting, hierarchies and etc.

 ## Next steps:
 - [Getting started](/web/pivotgrid/overview)